turingschool-examples/challenges/active_record_and_database_design.markdown

 ### 2) TaskManager and ActiveRecord (~1-2 hours)

-1) Add a new table to task manager for statuses.
+1) Using a migration, add a new table to task manager for statuses.
 The only attribute of a status is a `name`.
 A task belongs to a status and a status can have many tasks.
 Don't forget to add a foreign key of status_id to the task table.

+2) Run your migration.
+Check to see that `schema.rb` was updated properly.

-2) From the command line, start Tux:
+3) From the command line, start Tux:

 ```
 $ tux